emchateau/xquery99/readme.md

 ## Introduction

-This an adaptation of [Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) by Phil Gold which itself is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.
+This an adaptation of [Ninety-Nine Kotlin Problems](https://github.com/dkandalov/kotlin-99) by dkandalov wich was itself an adaptation of the [Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) by Phil Gold which itself is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.
-Some problems have been altered to be more amenable to programming in [Kotlin][].
+Some problems have been altered to be more amenable to programming in [XQuery][].

-You might want to do these problems if you want to learn [Kotlin][], are interested in the problems described below, or both.
+You might want to do these problems if you want to learn [XQuery][], are interested in the problems described below, or both.
 The main reason to prefer this to using websites like hackerrank.com and codewars.com is that there is no vendor lock-in and no hidden agenda pursued by the website owner.